jellewie/Unity-Gnorts/README.md

 If you want to help on this game, or create your own with it, just contact me and fork it.

-This is the Controls only version, where most controls are working like they do in the main branch.
+# This is the Controls only version
+where most controls are working like they do in the main branch.
 Easy for a new project